Uncertainty Setup dialog

 Uncertainty sample lets you set the sample size and sampling method and applies to all variables in the model.
 The other four, Statistics.
 The others, Probability bands, Cumulative probability and Probability density, let you set options for each of those views for each variable or as the default for the entire model.
 It saves all settings with your model.
 See below for details on each item.

 Sample size: This number specifies how many runs or iterations Analytica performs to estimate probability distributions.
 Larger sample sizes take more time and memory to compute, and produce smoother distributions and more precise statistics.
 See Selecting the Sample Size for guidelines on selecting a sample size.
-In the Analytica Free Edition and Professional editions the sample size must be between 2 and 32,000.
+In the Analytica Free Edition the sample size must be between 2 and 32,000.
 You can access this number in expressions in your models as the system variable SampleSize.

 The sampling method determines how to generate a random sample of the specified sample size, m, for each uncertain quantity.
 Analytica offers four options: Median Latin hypercube (the default), Random Latin hypercube, Monte Carlo, and Sobol (new in -Analytica 5.0).
 See Monte Carlo and probabilistic simulation for details.